• Skip to primary navigation

 • Peel the carrots and trim off both ends.
 Cut crosswise into approx. 3" lengths.
 Cut any thick pieces lengthwise in half or in quarters if really thick.
 Toss onto a sheet pan.

 • Rinse the fennel bulbs but don't worry if they have some brown marks.
 Pull the leafy fronds off and reserve.
 Trim off the stems and discard.
 Thinly slice off the very bottom of the root end and discard.
-Stand the fennel up on the root end and slice downward crosswise into 1/2" thick slices.
-(See photos below recipe for step-by-step photos.)
+Stand the fennel up on the root end and slice downward crosswise into ½" thick slices.
+(See photos in blog post for step-by-step photos.)
 Toss onto the sheet pan with the carrots.
 It's okay if some of the pieces separate.

 • While the veggies roast, blot the salmon with paper towels, drizzle each with about 1 teaspoon avocado oil and season with fine sea salt and freshly ground black pepper.